 How to increase living space on your property

 You may have found recently that there just isn’t quite enough space for you and your family.
 If you love your home, and are not interested in moving to a larger space, there are ways to increase your square footage without building an expansive addition.
-Adding space will also improve your property value.
+Adding living space to your home will also improve your property value.
 Here are a variety of different ways that you can add living space to your property by using one or more of these ideas.

 Finish Out an Attic or Basement